hmpthz/CSGY6913-WebSearch/doc/report.md

 ### 4.4 Quantization

 When implementing linear quantization, as mentioned in section 3.1, we first map the values to real numbers of the range '[0, 1]' and then to integers of the range '[0, 2B-1]'.
-This brings up the question of whether we should multiply the real numbers by '2B' or by '2B-1' -- The former prompts dealing with integers '2B' that exceed the bit width, whereas the latter sacrifices some precision.
+This brings up the question of whether we should multiply the real numbers by '2B' or by '2B-1' -- The former prompts dealing with integer '2B' that exceeds the bit width, whereas the latter sacrifices some precision.
 During our experiments, we discovered that we can use a method that falls somewhere between the former and the latter.
 For example, setting 'eps=0.501' and multiplying by '2B-eps' before rounding avoids the problem of dealing with overflow values, also it has higher precision than multiplying by '2B-1'.

 <eq5>
 <eq6>